jackokring/agon-forth/README.md

 The intent is a forth that builds in a similar manor, has reduce memory requirements, is actively developed unlike `forth16` and will run almost all `forth24` source code.

+The crazy hoops to go through to allow a 16-bit app to use 24-bit `OSCALL` so that it can load things in any memory.